jython/book/sandbox/functions.rst

   code body.
 When a module is compiled, every function in it is compiled even if it's not ultimately bound to a name.
 In addition, a script or module is itself treated as a function when compiled.
-Almost always, these function definitions are compiled to Java bytecode, although future versions of Jython will support compilation to other formats.
+These function definitions are compiled to Java bytecode (although there's experimental support for other formats, this is not generally used).

 Function Syntax and Basics